alipali737/pen-test-docs/Penetration Testing Processes/Methodologies/AI Testing.md

 	- Before model
 	- During orchestration
 	- After model output
-- Enumerate hidden/system prompts where possible
 - Determine whether prompts are logged, cached, or persisted
 	- Check prompt timings in separate and same instances to identify if caching is in place (could be used to extract information from other chats)

 ---

-# 2 - Prompt Injection
+# 2 - Prompt Injection ??
 ### 2.1 - Direct Prompt Injection
 - Attempt instruction override:
 	- "Ignore previous instructions"